geeksam/hypercuke/README.md

   objects.
 Once you're satisfied with how that works, you can move up to a higher level of abstraction.
-If a scenario is a "walking skeleton", Hypercuke lets you start by building the skeleton just up to the knees, then up to the spine, and so on.
+If a scenario is a "walking skeleton", Hypercuke lets you start by building the skeleton just up to the knees, then up to the base of the spine, and so on.

 * Just because your tests are in Cucumber doesn't mean they have to be slow.
-I originally developed Cucumber because I wanted to describe all of my features using Gherkin, but only test one or two scenarios through a web browser.
+I originally developed Hypercuke because I wanted to describe all of my features using Gherkin, but only test one or two "golden path" scenarios through a web browser.
 Scenarios to describe boundary cases, exceptions, or variations can run against a lower layer of the application, which can have as much or as little overhead as makes sense for each scenario.